Mercerenies/latitude/spec/ii_standard_library/kernel.md

 method behaves like `===` on `Object` but works on non-traditional objects as well.

+### Kernel id (object).

+Returns a numerical identifier that uniquely represents the given object.
+As long as the object is retained in memory, the identifier will be unique to it.
+Once the object is garbage collected, its identifier may be reused.

 ### `Kernel invokeOn (object, method).`

 This method returns a procedure object.
 When invoked, the procedure